rohitmalavathu/SpindleLength/README.md

-# **Cell Image Analysis Project**
+# **Quantifying Spindle Length in S. pombe**

 ---

 ## **Overview**
-This project provides tools for analyzing cellular images to identify patterns, calculate principal axes, and measure distances between structures.
+This project provides a tool for the Hauf Lab at Virginia Tech to quantify spindle length in S. pombe by identifying patterns, calculating principal axes, and measuring distances between structures.
 It processes multi-frame TIFF images to detect cell structures and measure their dimensions in micrometers.
-The primary focus is on quantifying spindle length in S. pombe for the Hauf Lab at Virginia Tech, enabling precise measurements for biological analysis.

 ---

 ## **Data Sources**
 The code processes TIFF image stacks, extracting intensity profiles and measuring distances between detected structures.
-The analysis is performed on cellular images, with automated detection of patterns and measurement of dimensions.
+The analysis is performed on images of S. pombe, with automated detection of patterns and measurement of dimensions.
+The images were provided by Dr. Silke Hauf.

 ---